7 outdoor rinks that are still open in Toronto despite the rainy weather

 It’s the most wonderful time of the year – skating season, that is!
-With the weird and rainy weather, you may be worried about whether Toronto’s public outdoor skating rinks will still be up and running.
-While some of the rinks have temporarily closed down due to the weather, there are still plenty for you to enjoy.
+With the weird and rainy weather, you may be worried about whether Toronto’s public outdoor skating rinks will be up and running.
+But the city of Toronto has officially announced the opening date for the city’s outdoor skating rinks, and we’re getting excited.

-The majority of city-run rinks opened on Nov.
-26 and will remain open until March 19 next year, weather permitting.
-For now, the popular Nathan Phillips Square and the Bentway rinks remain open — but here are seven more rinks to check out for a fun winter skate this weekend.
-Check the city of Toronto website to see if your neighbourhood rink is available.
+The majority of city-run rinks open on Nov.
+25 and will remain open until March 17 next year, weather permitting.
+There are, of course, the popular Nathan Phillips Square and the Bentway rinks — but here are seven more rinks to check out for a fun winter skate this weekend.
+Check the city of Toronto website to see the status of your neighbourhood rink.

 Greenwood outdoor ice rink